jgnewman/hart/README.md

 In this example, we included our `NestedFragment` inside of the `RootFragment` via JSX syntax.
 Its props were defined as if they were attributes on an HTML element!

 > Note that this only works if our fragments have capitalized names.
-If a fragment's name isn't capitalized, JSX syntax will try to render a native html element instead of executing your fragment function.
+If a fragment's name isn't capitalized, JSX syntax will assume you want to render a native html element instead of executing a fragment function.

 ### Children